BIOGRAPHY | NEWS

 Living with his wife Holly and his dog Max in the Appalachian Mountains near Boone, North Carolina, he paints the wonder of nature that surrounds him and finds beauty in ordinary things and close friends.
 He is committed to producing works that reflect the glory of God and the dignity of Man.

 August 2017 - Blowing Rock Frameworks & Gallery hosted a solo exhibition of my work in a show titled, "Close to Home."
 Fourteen pieces were offered including watercolors, oils and egg tempera paintings.
+Twelve have sold.

 August 2017 - The Mountain Times newspaper displayed an article on my recent solo exhibition at the Blowing Rock Frameworks & Gallery in Blowing Rock, NC on the front cover along with stories on the total eclipse.